Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helpful comments that improved both content and presentation of the paper.
+The HSC Collaboration acknowledges fundamental work on photometric redshifts by the Complete Calibration of the Color Redshift Relation (C3R2) team.
 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.

 This paper makes use of software developed for Vera C. Rubin Observatory.
 We thank the Rubin Observatory for making their code available as free software at http://pipelines.lsst.io/.

 This paper is based on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by the Subaru Telescope and Astronomy Data Center (ADC) at NAOJ.
 Data analysis was in part carried out with the cooperation of Center for Computational Astrophysics (CfCA), NAOJ.
 We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.